carlosv120/CS670-Project2/README.md

   These features are planned for Project 2 Part 2.
 - Exiting the game is done manually by choosing 'exit' during a move prompt.
 - Only basic console output is used.
 No graphical user interface is included in Part 1.
+- The project includes two versions of the README file:
+  - `CarlosVanegas_Readme.md`: Created to meet the specific instructions provided in the Project 2 Part 1 assignment.
+  - `README.md`: Standard GitHub convention to ensure the README is properly displayed on the main page of the repository.

 ## Requirements